Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 .. note::

-   If the mesh is dense, with a number of vertices greater than 100,000, then it is possible that the nonlinear optimization system will fail.
+   If the mesh is dense, with a number of vertices greater than 100,000, then it is possible that the non-linear optimization system will fail.

 History